yearyty77/jrsysadmin-portfolio/README.md

 ...

 ### Goals
--Translate common Tier 2 support tasks into reusable PowerShell workflows to improve troubleshooting efficiency and escalation quality
+- Translate common Tier 2 support tasks into reusable PowerShell workflows to improve troubleshooting efficiency and escalation quality

--Practice systems‑focused analysis by collecting, comparing, and reporting on system health and configuration data
+- Practice systems‑focused analysis by collecting, comparing, and reporting on system health and configuration data

--Strengthen foundational systems administration skills through automation, documentation, and structured troubleshooting
+- Strengthen foundational systems administration skills through automation, documentation, and structured troubleshooting

--Use PowerShell as a long‑term tool for reducing repetitive work and supporting scalable IT operations
+- Use PowerShell as a long‑term tool for reducing repetitive work and supporting scalable IT operations